Provincial Positions

 Right to Housing Coalition launches KEEP PUBLIC HOUSING PUBLIC campaign

 The Pallister government is selling our public housing.
 This will leave a legacy of poverty and homelessness across the Province.
 We need your help to stop this.
 1. SIGN UP to support the Campaign 2.
 EMAIL the Premier, Minister of Housing, and your MLA 3.
-SHARE the campaign on social media: Learn more: check out […]
+SHARE the campaign on social media: [DISPLAY_ULTIMATE_SOCIAL_ICONS] Learn more: check […]

 Housing Stability Crucial During COVID-19 Crisis